Thorvaldsens Museum's building always impresses its audience with its many colors.

-Thorvaldsen's Museum has for a number of years had Venus and Jason on the doors of the museum's toilets.
+Thorvaldsen's Museum has for a number of years had Venus and Jason on the doors of the museum's bathrooms.

 Now we have the signs done in porcelain and they can be bought home.